SimonWaldherr/ups/README.md

 * handling invalid XML-Files from SAP systems
 * reload missing data in XML-Files from SAP systems
-* save log-data to BI (business intelligence) system
+* save log-data to a BI (business intelligence) system
 * transfer material master data to a sub-system
 * load printer data from a SAP database table

+are not included.

 I use UPS in a customized version to print up to 10000 labels daily.
 UPS can also do a lot more with ease, but in the current case of application it is not needed.